-If we subpoen you or otherwise require you to testify as a witness, we will pay you for the entire period of your witness duty.
+If you are subpoenaed by Cass County or otherwise required to testify as a witness, Cass County will pay you for the entire period of your witness duty.

-If a third party has asked you to appear in court as a witness, we will provide you with sufficient unpaid leave to satisfy your witness duty.
-You are free to use any available paid leave benefit to receive compensation for the period of this absence.
+If a third party has asked you to appear in court as a witness, you will be provided with sufficient unpaid leave to satisfy your witness duty.
+You may choose to use available annual leave from your leave bank to receive compensation for the period of this absence.

-Show the subpoena to your supervisor immediately after you receive it so that operating requirements can be adjusted, where necessary, to accommodate your absence.
+A copy of the subpoena must be provided to your supervisor immediately after you receive it so staffing requirements can be adjusted where necessary to accommodate your absence.
 You are expected to report for work whenever the court schedule permits.